Fleetwood Mac

-In 1979, Fleetwood Mac were honoured with a star on the Hollywood Walk of Fame.
-In 1998, they were inducted into the Rock and Roll Hall of Fame and received the Brit Award for Outstanding Contribution to Music.
+Fleetwood Mac were a British and American rock band formed in London in 1967.
+They have sold more than 120 million records worldwide, making them one of the world's best-selling musical acts.
+Their 1977 album, Rumours, is one of the best-selling albums of all time and won the Grammy Award for Album of the Year in 1978.
+In 1979, they were honoured with a star on the Hollywood Walk of Fame, and in 1998 they were inducted into the Rock and Roll Hall of Fame and received the Brit Award for Outstanding Contribution to Music.
 In 2018, Fleetwood Mac received the MusiCares Person of the Year award from the Recording Academy in recognition of their artistic achievement in the music industry and dedication to philanthropy.